TUTvision/recruitment2023/README.md

 ### Image based localisation and SLAM

 We have investigated machine learning based approaches for visual localization and SLAM systems.
 For instance, we have developed a CNN-based [scene coordinate regression method](https://arxiv.org/abs/1808.04999) for image-based localization.
 The new model can be trained without careful initialization, and the system achieves accurate results.
 Another example is a method for scalable and fully 3D magnetic field SLAM using local anomalies in the magnetic field as a source of position information.
-The video illustrates the [magnetic field SLAM method](https://arxiv.org/abs/1804.01926) in practice.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/pbwWLoh6mvI" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 ### Visually guided audio generation